oSoc19/engie-hub/README.md

 ```

-#### In the .env file,
+#### In the .env file
+Add database information
-Add database information and pusher app information
+Add pusher app information

+Run this in a terminal

 ``` bash